Car Shaking While Driving + Check Engine Light

 This is one of the most common real-world reasons a car shakes while driving with a check engine light on.
 When one or more cylinders stop contributing normal power, the engine can feel rough, shaky, or unstable under load.

-If this sounds close to what you feel, start with engine misfire symptoms or what a misfire feels like while driving .
+If this sounds close to what you feel, start with Car Misfires While Driving .

 2. Lean Condition or Vacuum Leak